TheoKondak/kanban-board/README.md

 ### Known Issues

 - Typescript is only partially implemented, some interfaces need to be updated.
+So `npm run build` ing the project is not possible at the moment.
 - Modal in desktop resolutions renders off-center.
 - Some components, like Button are not used everywhere.